Nvidia’s Shield TV offers Wii and GameCube games in HD in China

 Pi Charging raises $11.4 million to fix wireless charging

 Nvidia just rolled out a very interesting selection of software for its over-the-top Shield TV box in China – Wii games, running in 1080p resolution, including New Super Mario Bros.
-Wii, The Legend of Zelda: Twilight Prince’s, and PUNCH-OUT!!.
+Wii, The Legend of Zelda: Twilight Princess, and PUNCH-OUT!!.
 It’s only in China, where Shield TV is launching for the first time, but it’s an official tie-up between Nvidia and Nintendo, which could offer some hope, however narrow, that this could make its way to other Shield hardware around the world.

 Remastered Wii games on the Shield TV retail for around $10 per title, and other games including Metroid Prime and Super Mario Galaxy will eventually make their way to the platform, too.